matlab-deep-learning/llms-with-matlab/README.md

 chat = openAIChat(systemPrompt);

-% Generate a response, passing a new sentence for classification text = generate(chat, "The team is feeling very motivated")
+% Generate a response, passing a new sentence for classification text = generate(chat,"The team is feeling very motivated")
 % Should output "positive"
 ```